 We do not have the capacity to provide extensive 1:1 support for children from within the school budget.
-If children have a higher level of need which is recognised by the Local Authority through an Education Health and Care Plan funding is allocated by the Local Authority on a banding system.
+If children have a higher level of need that is recognised by the Local Authority through an Education Health and Care Plan, funding is allocated by the Local Authority on a banding system.

-How will the school support my child?
+How will Chapmanslade support my child?